 - Only trained eyes can determine safety.
 Although the FRA and the freight rail industry take concerns about a railroad bridge’s appearance seriously, it is important to know that the cosmetic appearance of a railroad bridge rarely has anything to do with its structural integrity.

 - Railroad bridges carry less than they were designed for.
 When it comes to railroad bridges, age can be an asset.
-Older railroad bridges were often designed and built to carry far heavier trains than those in use today.
+Older railroad bridges were often designed and built to carry far heavier trains than those used today.

 Role of the FRA

 The FRA provides bridge and safety oversight to the railroads.
-FRA regulations require that all railroads have comprehensive bridge safety management programs, which guide bridge safety efforts and includes specific requirements concerning railroads’ methods of inspection, evaluation and structural work.
-Each railroad’s program is available to all relevant railroad personnel and any other individual or organization responsible for the application of any portion of the program.
-The FRA oversees these programs and many states have additional oversight to ensure the safety of communities large and small.
+FRA regulations require that all railroads have comprehensive bridge safety management programs, which guide bridge safety efforts and include specific requirements concerning railroads’ inspection, evaluation and structural work methods.
+Each railroad’s program is available to all relevant railroad personnel and any other individual or organization responsible for applying any portion of the program.
+The FRA oversees these programs, and many states have additional oversight to ensure the safety of communities large and small.
 Through its field enforcement staff, the FRA: